Managing Your ZendPHP Install Using zendphpctl

 Configuring FPM support (fpm config)

-The 'fpm config' command allows you to configure your instance of PHP-FPM.
+The 'fpm config' command lets you configure your instance of PHP-FPM.
 If a PHP minor version is not specified, the command will use whatever you have set as your default version.

 This command was previously named zendphpctl fpm-config; please update to use the new command name.